oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 In order to authenticate the client using this scheme, the authorization server MUST validate BOTH the Client Attestation JWT present in the "client_assertion" parameter and the DPoP HTTP header according to the criteria below.

-It is RECOMMENDED that the authorization server validate the Client Attestation JWT prior to validating the DPoP HTTP header.

 ### Client Attestation JWT {#client-attestation-jwt}